-IDEXX VetLab consumables revenue growth was primarily due to higher sales volumes across all regions for our Catalyst consumables, including SDMA consumables, and to a lesser extent, Procyte Dx^{\otimes} consumables and Sedivue Dx^{\otimes} analyzer pay-per-run sales.
-These increases were supported by expansion of our instrument installed base, growth in testing by new and existing customers, our expanded menu of available tests, and to a lesser extent, benefits from higher average unit sales prices, and customer stocking in the U.K ahead of the planned exit from the European Union.
+IDEXX VetLab consumables revenue growth was primarily due to higher sales volumes across all regions for our Catalyst[®] consumables, including IDEXX SDMA[®] consumables, and to a lesser extent, Procyte Dx[®] consumables.
+These increases were supported by an expansion of our instrument installed base, growth in testing by new and existing customers, our expanded menu of available tests, and to a lesser extent, benefits from higher average unit sales prices.
+Current quarter growth reflected the impact of increased customer stocking in the U.K. during the first quarter of 2019, in anticipation of the planned exit from the European Union.

-The increase in rapid assay revenue resulted primarily from higher sales volumes of canine SNAP® 4Dx Plus and to a lesser extent, higher realized prices.
+The increase in rapid assay revenue resulted primarily from higher sales volumes of canine SNAP[®] 4Dx[®] Plus and to a lesser extent, higher realized prices.

-The increase in reference laboratory diagnostic and consulting services revenue was primarily due to the impact of higher testing volumes throughout our worldwide network of laboratories, most prominently in the U.S., resulting from increased testing from new and existing customers, supported by our differentiated diagnostic technologies, such as IDEXX SDMATM and fecal antigen testing.
+The increase in reference laboratory diagnostic and consulting services revenue was primarily due to the impact of higher testing volumes throughout our worldwide network of laboratories, most prominently in the U.S., resulting from increased testing from new and existing customers, supported by our differentiated diagnostic technologies, such as IDEXX SDMA and fecal antigen testing.
 The increase was also the result of higher average unit sales prices.